iamalbert/blog/source/_posts/java-function.md

 // error: cannot infer type for local variable add
 ```

-You have to tell the compiler the number and types of arguments, and the type of the return value by using the correct class. standard library has kindly provide the most frequently-used [functional interfaces](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html).
+Users have to associate lambda expression with the correct interface so as to inform the compiler the number and types of the arguments and the type of the return value.
+Standard library kindly provides a few frequently-used [functional interfaces](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) to pick from.

 ```java
 BiFunction<Integer, Integer, Integer> addInteger = (x,y) -> x+y;
 BiFunction<String, String, String> addString = (x,y) -> x+y;
 ```

 **You have to enumerate all arguments for lambda types not in the standard library**.
-For example, to represents a function that accepts four arguments and produces a result, you have to declare the corresponding interface first.
+For example, to represents a function that accepts four arguments and produces one result, you have to declare the corresponding interface first.

 ```java
 public interface QuadFunction <T1, T2, T3, T4, R> {